akvankorlaar/blog-articles/published/Color fields puzzle and depth-first search.md

 ```

 Now comes the real tricky part.
 You can't just count the color that occurs
-most, because you have to look if everything is connected.
+most in the grid, because you have to look if everything is connected.
 So imagine
 you started at a certain point, you'll have to check all its neighbours if
 the point is connected to others of the same color.
 After this,
 you have to check the neighbours of the neighbours, and afterwards the